AndrewPoppe/REDCap-PRO/README.md

 | Disenroll         | Action | Removes the participant from this study project                                                                                                                                                            |    <u>Normal User</u>    |

 ### Enroll
 This tab allows a user to search for a registered participant in order to enroll them into this study project.
+Users can set the participant's Data Access Group at this time as well, if applicable.
 This tab is available to Normal Users and above.

 ### Register
 This tab allows a user to register a participant with **REDCapPRO**.
-It is available to Normal Users and above.
+Users also have the option to enroll at the same time as registering.
+They can set the participant's Data Access Group at this time as well, if applicable.
+This tab is available to Normal Users and above.

 ### Study Staff
 This tab allows Managers to set the `role` of users in the study project.
 All